 Wrapped up in foil and packed in that round cardboard box, wedges of Laughing Cow cheese feel like such a dainty little snack.
-As I kid, I felt like such an adult opening up a wedge and spreading it over a snack of crackers like they do in the commercials.
-But in case you missed it (I sure did), there isn't just one kind anymore.
-In fact, there are a whole slew of flavors — more than there are days of the week.
+As I kid, I felt like such an adult opening up a wedge and spreading it over a plate of crackers like they do in the commercials.
+But in case you missed it (I sure did!), there isn’t just one kind anymore.
+In fact, there are a whole slew of flavors — more than there are days of the week!

 On a mission to save your snack break, I sampled them all.
 So the next time you’re craving a creamy, cheesy snack with a red cow on the label, you’ll know where to turn.

 If you like the classics … Creamy Original Swiss